parsampsh/adminx/doc/03_frontend_layout_customization.md

 The `adminx_layout` section contents page body content. you should yield this in your layout.

 ## 2. Page title
-You should set page title of page like this example:
+You should set title of page like this example:

 ```blade
 <!--- ... --->